KERRY FLANAGAN WASTEWATER

 Persons Served*

+to a level where effluent can be reused for surface or subsurface irrigation or for dust control (as regulations permit).
 High-quality, low horsepower pumps micro-dose the treatment media at regular intervals, and proprietary spin nozzles efficiently distribute the effluent, optimizing treatment.

 The remote telemetry control panel for an AX-Mobile Treatment System is typically installed at the end of the unit and pre-wired.